Halocrea/forgehub-discordbot/README.md

 * 🇫🇷 French

 If you'd like to get the bot in another language, feel free to contact us and contribute!

+## Commands list
+Use the command `!fh help` (or `!fh aide` in French) to get the full list of available commands.
+Here are the default English ones:

+**General commands**
+* `!fh help` : send help
+* `!fh latest map`: I will show the latest map submitted on forgehub.com.
+* `!fh latest tweet` : I'll post the latest tweet from the official @ForgeHub Twitter account.
+* `!fh invite`: get an link to invite this bot to your own servers.

+**Admin commands**
+* `!fh prefix new-prefix`: change the prefix used to call the bot.
+Notice: the prefix won't be changed in the rules of the game.
+* `!fh uninstall`: the bot will delete everything it stored about this Discord server and will leave it.\n\nTo ask questions to the developpers of this bot, feel free to contact us at https://discord.gg/74UAq84!

 ## Contributing